Wollman Rink: Initial planning and funding

 A skating rink in the southeastern corner of Central Park was first proposed in 1945.
-In 1949, philanthropist Kate Wollman (1869–1955) donated $600,000 for the rink's construction to commemorate her family.
-She is the great-aunt of Henry and Richard Bloch, co-founders of H&R Block.
+In 1949, philanthropist Kate Wollman (1869–1955), great-aunt of the founders of H&R Block, donated $600,000 for the rink's construction to commemorate her family.
 One of her brothers was William J. Wollman, who operated the W.J.
 Wollman & Co. stock exchange firm, originally in Kansas City and later in New York.
 After he died in 1937, she helped administer his estate.

 Wollman Rink opened on December 21, 1950.
 A nearby playground opened at that time.
 Within five years, the rink had recorded more than 1.1 million skaters.